Tommy Leigh (footballer, born 2000): Career

-Tommy Leigh came through the youth ranks at Portsmouth before being released at the age of 16.
+Leigh came through the youth ranks at Portsmouth before being released at the age of 16.

-Following his release from Portsmouth, Leigh went on to play semi-professionally for Baffins Milton Rovers, where his father, Steve Leigh, was manager and his brother, Ashton Leigh, also played.
+After a brief spell at Horndean, Leigh joined Baffins Milton Rovers, where his father (Steve) was manager and his brother (Ashton) also played.
 In his first season with the side, Leigh made 14 appearances, scoring on one occasion.
-The following season, Leigh made 43 appearances and found the back of the net on 10 occasions.
+The following season, Leigh was one of a trio of players who scored a hat-trick in a 14–1 FA Vase victory over New College Swindon.

 In 2019, Leigh joined Bognor Regis Town, where his brother Ashton had moved to the previous year.
-In his first season with Town, Leigh made 36 appearances and scored 9 goals, going on to score 2 goals in 18 appearances the following season.

 In July 2021, Leigh joined League One side Accrington Stanley for an undisclosed fee.
 Leigh made his Football League debut on 14 August 2021, coming off the bench against Cambridge United.

+On 18 June 2024, Leigh joined Milton Keynes Dons for an undisclosed fee.
+He made his debut for the club on 10 August 2024 as a 70th-minute substitute in a 2–1 home defeat to Bradford City.
+On 1 October 2024, Leigh scored his first goal for the club in a 5–1 away win over Harrogate Town.

+In January 2025 he signed for Bradford City.